samueloph/dotfiles/README.md

 ### packaging_tools/setup_packaging_tools.sh
 Setup sbuild with chroots for unstable, stable and oldstable.
 It install packages and dotfiles, and will mount chroots on memory if the system has at least 16GiB of RAM.
 ### sbuild_debian/setup_sbuild_debian.sh
 Install a chroot to be used by sbuild.
 It will set the chroot to be used with apt-cacher-ng, eatmydata and ccache.
 It will also mount the chroots on memory if the system has at least 16 GiB of RAM.
+Chroot auto updates are enabled with a cronjob.

 This script is usually called by `setup_packaging_tools.sh` but it can be used it directly too.